Unitarian Universalism and Environmentalism

 • 2020 UUMFE and partners co-host a webinar series with the Carrizo/Comecrudo Tribe of Texas.
 UUMFE and UUYACJ welcome two interns.
 UUMFE and UUYACJ support the Intergenerational Spring Seminar, hosted by the UU office at the United Nations.
 UUYACJ convenes a discussion group for Movement Generation’s Just Transition course.
 In November, UUMFE and partners organize the Harvest the Power Justice Convergence & Teach-In.

 • 2021 UUMFE endorses the Climate President Action Plan and joins the Stop the Money Pipeline coalition.
 Paula Cole Jones and Rashid Shaikh co-convene a new BIPOC Caucus on Climate Justice.
+Rev. Daniel Lawlor joins UUMFE as co-director for development.

 Organizational Documents